Resource for social care providers supporting refugees to work in social care.

 The Home Office should provide temporary ID for people from Ukraine.
 Once the Home Office has captured and processed their biometric information, they will get a Biometric Residence Permit.

-DBS checks are UK only, are there other checks when employing a person new to Wales/UK?
-And are overseas checks risky for the applicant?
+DBS checks are UK only.
+Are there other checks when employing a person who's new to Wales / the UK?
+Are international checks risky for the applicant?

 The Regulations do not require extra criminal record checks to be undertaken on prospective staff members.
 But if routine checks do not offer a full history, it would be reasonable for providers to seek further assurance of the suitability of the person.
 This step should be taken where: